Self-guided Pottery Studio Tour on Victoria’s Westshore

 Diana primarily makes non-functional abstract art in clay and encaustic.
 Her aim is for the work to be accessible (in price and concept), thought-provoking and attractive.
 The subject matter and style is often inspired by the Japanese wabi sabi aesthetic and world view which honours the imperfect, incomplete, humble and the hand-made.

-Diana’s work will be on display at Metchosin ArtPod on the day of the tour.
+Diana’s work will be on display at Metchosin ArtPod.

 Map & Locations